jv12319/HistoricalSitesInNYC/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-I found  the formatting with regards to the css the most difficult.
+I found  the formatting with regards to the CSS, the most difficult.
 I struggled making sure every card was properly formatted and displayed nicely.
 ## License

     Copyright [yyyy] [name of copyright owner]